 The strategy itself is fairly straightforward: it consists of three charts (often shown in combined fashion) that indicate how to play “hard” hands, “soft” hands, and pairs, based on the likely outcome of the dealer’s hand, taking into account the card that is showing.
 Simply by following these diagrams faithfully, a player can reduce the house advantage from 8.9% to a mere fraction of a percentage.
-The results have proven mathematically as well as in practice over the course of many years, many players, and countless millions of hands.
+The results have been proven mathematically in practice over the course of many years, by many players, and countless millions of hands.

 - Introduction to Basic Strategy

 - A look at basic strategy master charts (those that apply to the most common situations) and an explanation of how they should be used.

 - This explains the reasons behind the charts in terms of their effects on odds.
 Though the statistics can be pretty dry, it’s important to understand the reasoning behind the instructions to avoid the urge to ignore them in difficult situations.